 Tutorials and supervisions

-Both individual and in small groups these offer you the chance to discuss plans for an essay or presentation, or follow up on an area of a module which has interested you.
+These can be individual or in small groups.
+They offer you the chance to discuss plans for an essay or presentation, or follow up on an area of a module which has interested you.

 In your final year, individual dissertation supervisions (which are in addition to scheduled contact hours) are an opportunity to develop your research plans and have focused personal discussions on how most effectively to interpret, structure, and present your research findings.